jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05.md

 After the same manner is Coruscation carried along, from the East to the West, or from the West to the East, from the South to the North, or contrarily.

 All these Coruscations, how ever they appear, are a certain signe of Courses of Metals, that by them they may be known, and Metals as certain gifts of God may be brought forth out of the earth.
-For what God created for mans use, hee put that nature into it that it should not be hid: and although it were hid, yet he made peculiar externall signes which conduce to the finding of it out, by which the wonderful predestination of it may be known.
+For what God created for mans use, he  put that nature into it that it should not be hid: and although it were hid, yet he made peculiar externall signes which conduce to the finding of it out, by which the wonderful predestination of it may be known.

 In the same manner if men hide treasures they marke the place with some certain marks, and bury[Pg 129] them by some bound, statue, or fountaine, or any other thing, that when there is occasion they may find, and dig them up again.